Skip to content

 Beyond eliminating fighters, Operation Minotaur sought to sever the command and logistical infrastructure that sustained AQI in the region.
 By targeting leadership nodes and safehouses, U.S. and Iraqi forces disrupted planning cycles, communications, and supply lines.
 This destabilization had ripple effects across Anbar and Diyala, weakening the broader AQI network.
 In several cases, detained insurgents provided insights into regional operations, allowing future missions to build on Minotaur's momentum.

-Intelligence, Seizures & Attrition
+Intelligence, Seizures and Attrition

 Seizing the Tools of Insurgency

-During Operation Minotaur, coalition forces uncovered a range of materials that offered insight into AQI’s operations.
-Among the most valuable were SIM cards, cell phones, and digital storage devices—tools used to coordinate attacks, share intelligence, and avoid detection.
+During Operation Minotaur, coalition forces uncovered a range of materials that offered insight into AQI's operations.
+Among the most valuable were SIM cards, cell phones, and digital storage devices.
+Tools used to coordinate attacks, share intelligence, and avoid detection.
 These items were often hidden inside homes, buried in courtyards, or stashed in agricultural outbuildings.
-Their recovery gave analysts a clearer picture of AQI’s communication structure and external links.
+Their recovery gave analysts a clearer picture of AQI's communication structure and external links.

 Capturing Training and Propaganda Materials